ge00rg/website-heroku/README.md

 **Important formatting note**: As mentioned above, certain characters within a YAML header are reserved and will not be displayed correctly when used, or even break the file structure and cause deployment of the site to fail.
 In such cases, check if the error goes away by removing special characters.
 If it does, there are various ways to prevent this kind of behavior, the simplest one being to enclose the value in question in ""-quotes.
 Some other ways are outlined [here](https://interviewbubble.com/solved-how-to-escape-indicator-characters-or-in-yaml-escaping-colons-in-yaml/), particularily if you want to use line breaks for some reason.
 However, tread carefully and always test, because Jekyll does not fully support all of these.

+If you add new images, please use compression (I used [this](https://tinypng.com/) site that works with jpg and png images) in order to save some loading time.

 <a name="banner"></a>
 ## 2. Banner Images